geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 - Have a JavaScript resource
 keypoints:
 - "Anyone can sign up for Google Earth Engine, just apply to be a trusted tester."
-- "The Code Editor is a user friendly access point for Earth Engine that uses the JavaScript API."
+- "The Code Editor is a user friendly access point for Earth Engine that uses the JavaScript IDE."
 - " JavaScript is a programming language that is also widely used in web development."
 ---
 # Getting set up for this Google Earth Engine tutorial